waveshareteam/LCD-show/README.md

 ### Description:

 This is a 4inch resistive LCD, IPS screen, 480x320 resoltuion, designed for Raspberry Pi.
-Driver is required for displaing and touching.
+Driver is required for Raspbian, Ubuntu Mate,Kali.

 ### Website: